KarthikAithal1011/pharmacy_management/README.md

-To import the .sql file, first open XAMPP MySQL in you system, create a new database called pharmacy_management.
-Click the option IMPORT, neat to the SQL option, and import this file.
+To import the .sql file present in this repository, first open XAMPP MySQL in your system, create a new database called pharmacy_management.
+Click the option IMPORT, next to the SQL option, and import this file.